craigburke/angular-template-asset-pipeline/README.md

 ## Configuration

-If you run into naming collisions with your template names, you can opt to include the full path in the name with the **includeFullPath** setting.
+If you run into naming collisions with your template names, you can opt to include the full path in the name with the **includePathInName** setting.
 With the setting set to true:

 A file located at
 ```